nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

   - __Sample sheet__ that holds the name of the study or assay

-      :arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering.
+      :arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific identifier__ that consists of your project-number and a following numbering.
 You can download the file and replace the online-version afterwards.

       :pen: The samples must be __labelled with a continous number and the box with the project-number and sample set.__